Tave21/Computer-Engineering-UniPi/README.md

 6. **Periodic Updates**
     - In "periodicUpdates" folder the java file `periodicUpdates` executes two threads:
       - The first **every minute** sends a request to the SportAPI for get and update of the current matches and for adding not yet inserted match.
+For using it correctly, in real test, line 117 in SportAPI must be substituted in the if statement instead of "true".
       - The second **every 5 hours** checks (*in Redis*) if there are some expired polls (*so when current time is greater than ActivationDate + 1 day*), they will be deleted in Redis and added to MongoDB in polls collection.

 7. **Customer**